Types of Financial Aid

 The Federal Work-Study Program provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to your course of study.

 At ABAC, participants in the Work-Study Program are paid $7.25 per hour and are paid every two weeks.
-Most Work-Study positions are located on-campus; however, some off-campus positions are available.
+Most Work-Study positions are located on-campus; however, some off-campus positions may be available.
 The number of hours a student may work per week depends on the amount of his or her award.
 However, the maximum number of hours a student may work in a given week is 15.

 At ABAC, FWS earnings are paid directly to the student by the College.

 HOPE Scholarship (Helping Outstanding Pupils Educationally) is funded by the Georgia Lottery for Education and is available to certain eligible Georgia high school graduates.
 Others are eligible to receive the HOPE Scholarship as a renewal of their previous HOPE award, or by having a 3.0 cumulative GPA at the 30th, 60th or 90th Attempted Hour benchmark.
 Full time enrollment is not a requirement.
 Grade point eligibility for entering freshmen is based on a final high school core curriculum GPA of 3.0 or better as determined by the high school and reported to the Georgia Student Finance Commission (GSFC).
 ABAC students currently receiving HOPE may renew the HOPE Scholarship based on ABAC’s certification of their grade point eligibility on their course work attempted and completion of their student financial aid application.
 Students who have lost HOPE due to not having the required 3.0 GPA may regain it after their 60th or 90th attempted hour if their GPA has reached 3.0.
-Students who are applying for HOPE must complete the Free Application for Federal Student Aid (FAFSA) and provide verification information if required.
+Students who are applying for HOPE must complete the Free Application for Federal Student Aid (FAFSA) and provide verification information if required, or the HOPE (GSFAPPS) application online.
 Transfer students who received HOPE elsewhere will be evaluated on the basis of their GPA on all previous course work attempted after high school graduation.
 HOPE recipients who wish to enroll as transient students at other HOPE eligible institutions are eligible to receive HOPE funds at the transient institution.
 Contact the Office of Student Financial Services and ask to speak with the HOPE Scholarship Coordinator to request the appropriate form to request payment for transient study.
 You must complete the application process before the end the semester in order to be paid for the award year.
 Contact the GSFC at 1-800-546-HOPE or access the HOPE Scholarship Web site at http://www.gacollege411.org/finaid/scholarshipsandgrants/hopescholarship/overview.asp for further details.

 There will be an End-of-Spring (EOS) checkpoint and a Three-Term (TT) checkpoint.
 The first EOS checkpoint will be conducted at the end of Spring Semester.
 All HOPE Scholarship recipients must have a 3.0 GPA at the end of each spring term in order to continue their eligibility.
 HOPE Scholarship eligibility can be lost at an EOS checkpoint, but cannot be gained or regained at an EOS checkpoint.
 HOPE Scholarship eligibility can be lost at an EOS checkpoint, but then regained at a future Attempted Hours checkpoint.
 The first TT checkpoint will be conducted at the end of Spring Semester or 30 attempted hours.
 This checkpoint only applies to freshmen (1st tier) HOPE Scholarship recipients who enrolled for less than 12 hours for each of their first three terms in a row.
 Freshmen HOPE Scholarship recipients who enrolled for less than 12 hours for each of their first three terms, and only these students, must have a 3.0 GPA in order to continue their eligibility.
 After the TT checkpoint is applied once to a student, the EOS checkpoint must be applied to that student regardless of the number of hours enrolled each term.
 HOPE Scholarship eligibility can be lost at a TT checkpoint, but cannot be gained or regained at the TT checkpoint.
 HOPE Scholarship eligibility can be lost at a TT checkpoint, but then regained at a future Attempted Hours checkpoint.